dedis/odyssey/docs/dsmanager.md

 This component allows a data scientist to request and use datasets based on the attributes of a project.
-The system only releases datasets if the attributes of the project comply with the access control rules set on each dataset by their respective data owners.
+The system only releases datasets if the attributes of the project comply with the access control rules (attributes converted to a DARC definition) set on each dataset by their respective data owners.

 The datasets are never directly delivered to the data scientist, but only via an encalve that controls the lifecycle of the data.
 Once the data are no longer needed by the data scientist, the enclave is entirely destroyed and no trace of the data can be recovered.
-The lifecycle of the data is witnessed by the nodes of the blokchain.
+The lifecycle of the data (ie. the status evolution of the enclave) is recorded on the blockchain and witnessed by the nodes supporting the blokchain.

 ## Executables